netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ### Dynamic Approach

 A dynamic approach could start with using low latency paths.
-If the connection appears to be long lasting it could start, and keep, adding additional paths and as long as the traffic increases.
+If the connection appears to be long lasting, it could start, and keep, adding additional paths and as long as the traffic increases.

-As an example, if the algorithm detects traffic that lasts for at least one second and transfers at least 100MB of traffic, the algorithm could trigger creation of additional QUIC-paths.
+As an example, if the algorithm detects traffic that lasts for at least one second and transfers at least 100MB of traffic, the algorithm could trigger creation of additional QUIC paths.

 ### Bottleneck Detection {#bottleneck}

-If no live traffic information is available, bottleneck detection can help to identify links that should be avoided.
+If live traffic information is not available, bottleneck detection can help to identify links that should be avoided.
 In path-aware networks, this can be done using approaches such as {{UMCC}}.

-One alternative is to use SCION's SCMP `traceroute` command ({{Section 6 of SCION-CP}}) to measure the latency between two consecutive AS border routers.
+An alternative is to use SCION's SCMP `traceroute` command ({{Section 6 of SCION-CP}}) to measure the latency between two consecutive AS border routers.
 The measured latency can be compared to earlier measurements or to